jexidev/CK3-CourtofCats/README.md

 - Reference to the original mod name: *Court of Cats*
 - Link to the official GitHub repository: [https://github.com/JexiDev/CK3-CourtofCats](https://github.com/JexiDev/CK3-CourtofCats)

-While Paradox Interactive owns the game engine and underlying systems, all original writing, flavor content, and modular design in this mod are the creative work of **JexiDev**.
+While Paradox Interactive owns the game engine and underlying systems, all original writing, flavour content, and other additional design elements in this mod are the creative work of **JexiDev**.